A Day on Miyajima: Torii Gate, Deer, and the Best Maple Cake in Japan

 8:30 AM: The Deer Welcome Committee

-The moment I stepped off the ferry, a sika deer was standing at the gangway.
-Not approaching tentatively.
-Standing directly in my path with the confidence of a customs official.
+Step off the ferry and there's a fair chance a sika deer is already waiting at the gangway — not approaching tentatively, but standing directly in your path with the confidence of a customs official.

 Miyajima has roughly 500 wild deer.
-Unlike Nara's deer (which are fed by tourists), Miyajima's deer are genuinely wild.
-They're also genuinely opportunistic.
-Within 30 seconds, one had attempted to eat my paper ferry ticket.
-Another was investigating my backpack zipper.
+Unlike Nara's deer, which are fed by tourists, Miyajima's are genuinely wild — and genuinely opportunistic.
+Give one half a minute and it'll try to eat a paper ferry ticket, then move on to investigate a backpack zipper.

 Keep all food sealed in bags.
 They will find it.
 They will eat it.
 They will eat the bag too.
-A woman near the shrine had her entire bento stolen by a deer that appeared from nowhere with the stealth of a ninja and the appetite of a teenager.
+Near the shrine, an unguarded bento can vanish to a deer that materializes from nowhere with the stealth of a ninja and the appetite of a teenager.

 9:00 AM: Itsukushima Shrine